JetBrains/amper/docs/Documentation.md

 settings:
   kotlin:
     languageVersion: 1.8
-    languageFeatures: [contextReceivers]
   android:
     compileSdkVersion: android-31
 ```

-Here is the list of [currently supported toolchains and their settings](SettingsList.md).
+Here is the list of [currently supported toolchains and their settings](PotReference.md#compose).

 See [multi-platform settings configuration](#multi-platform-settings) for more details.